EmbSys-WWU/IfaAbstractionRefinement_Artifact/README.md

 ## Replicate experiments

-All examples used in the paper can be executed via the docker image.
+All examples used in the paper can be executed via the Docker image.
 If you want to simply run all examples at once and measure their performance, you can run `./eval_examples`.
 This produces the results listed in the Evaluation section of the paper.

 To run the analysis on one example, use the command `docker run --rm --name artifact artifact -c "java -jar /app/AbstractionRefinement.jar -b /app/testdata/<test-case-directory>/<test-case> -s -ic"` (or other options for other refinement strategies, see table below, and with `<test-case-directory>` and `<test-case>` replaced appropriately).